signed/talk-template/readme.md

 # Todo
-- convert scribe into typescript
 - push the rendered presentation to [github pages](https://signed.github.io/talk-template/)
 - update copies with copybara
-- have a look at the new `@asciidoctor/cli`
+- have a look at the new `@asciidoctor/cli` if it can simplify my setup